supravo396/Portfolio/README.md

 Supravo Roy - Portfolio
 Welcome to my personal portfolio repository!
 This repository contains the HTML and CSS code for my portfolio website, showcasing my skills, projects, and contact information.

-Table of Contents
+Table of Contents:
-Introduction
+Introduction,
-Features
+Features,
-Getting Started
+Getting Started,
-Usage
+Usage,
-Contributing
+Contributing,
 License

 Introduction
 This repository contains the source code for Supravo Roy's portfolio website.
 The website is designed to highlight my skills, projects, and provide a way for visitors to contact me.